 - Add a couple of chairs with bright cushions to your porch

 4. Let there be light

-Adding exterior light can dramatically affect the way your property looks at night.
+Adding exterior light can dramatically affect the way your property looks at night and quickly boost curb appeal.
 The right lighting adds that special something and will make it look unique and appealing—besides an element of safety.
-If you have a pathway, add low voltage lighting.
+If you have a pathway, add low-voltage lighting.
 Want to be eco-friendly?
 How about earthen/terracotta lamps or solar fixtures?

 5. Say it with flowers

 Another cool idea for the front door is to add layers of plants.
 If you are strapped for space, how about a vertical garden/container garden/creepers?
 If you have a garden, improve your curb appeal: tidy your front garden/yard.
 Remove all the extra items on display.
 Go for minimal.
 Mow or trim that lawn, plant a tree, and perhaps even add some flower boxes to your windows if you can.
 The clean look, with the cheerful splash of color, will instantly give your home a facelift!
 Have trees?
 Create a flower bed around it.